Location: Meet at Whitten Woods trailhead off of Highland Street in Ashland. Click here for a google map.

 The SLA can provide snowshoes & microspikes for up to six participants.
 Click here to view a list of SLA recommended gear for winter hiking.

-Audience: All ages welcome from Tiny Tims to Ebeneezers Children must be accompanied by an adult.
+Audience: All ages welcome.
+Children must be accompanied by an adult.

 This Week's LRCC Guide:

 Hello!
 My name is Eric Vermilya and I’ll be leading this hike!
 I graduated from UMass Amherst with a degree in Environmental Science in 2020 and have a background in Environmental Consulting.
 I am from Arlington MA, but I love the outdoors and I really love NH and the great access to outdoor recreation here.
 Can’t wait to meet you all and learn a bit about you all on our hike!